 It will open a new window using the default browser where you will be prompted for email and password.

 Step 2.
-There are two ways to export a database, using an SAS key or using a storage account key.
-I have already covered both in How to manage blobs using Azure CLI.
+There are two ways to export a databases, using an SAS key or using a storage account key.
 I’ll use a storage account key just for the purpose of this demo.
-Let’s store the storage account key using a variable named accountKey, because we’ll need it for later:
+Let’s store the storage account key using a variable named accountKey, because we’ll need it for later.

 accountKey=`az storage account show-connection-string --name "devcoopsdbaccount" --resource-group "db-backups-storage-rg" --query connectionString --output tsv | grep -oP 'AccountKey=\K.+'`